AI Use Cases/Private Equity

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
 All data remains within your infrastructure or our cloud environments.
-We maintain full audit trails of every patch recommendation and decision, meeting ILPA reporting and SEC Regulation D documentation requirements.
+We maintain full audit trails of every patch recommendation and decision, creating the documentation trail your fund administrators, LPs, and examiners expect.
 Your IT team retains complete override authority over every recommendation, and all decisions are logged for compliance and historical analysis.

 What is the timeframe to deploy AI patch management optimization?

-Deployment typically takes 10-14 weeks from kickoff to full go-live.
+Plan for a working system inside the first 100 days.
 Phase 1 (Weeks 1-3): Integration with your existing scanners, DealCloud, Allvue, and fund administration systems.
 Phase 2 (Weeks 4-8): Model training on your historical vulnerability and deal data to establish baseline prioritization logic.
 Phase 3 (Weeks 9-14): Pilot deployment with your IT team, refinement based on feedback, and full production rollout.
-Most Private Equity clients see measurable results - reduced patch coordination time and zero deal-related delays - within 60 days of go-live, with optimization gains continuing through Month 6 as the model learns your specific portfolio dynamics.
+A rollout like this is scoped to show measurable results - reduced patch coordination time and zero deal-related delays - within 60 days of go-live, with optimization gains continuing through Month 6 as the model learns your specific portfolio dynamics.

 What are the key benefits of using AI for patch management optimization in Private Equity?